-- It is very interesting to wonder whether people who do terrible things – stealing the life savings of the elderly, or committing murder, for example – feel remorseful over their actions.
+- It is very interesting to wonder whether people who do terrible things feel remorseful over their actions.

-Regretful is a very close synonym to remorseful, meaning feeling sad or sorrow towards something that has happened.
+Regretful is a very close synonym to remorseful.
+It means feeling sad or sorrow towards something that has happened.

 - Some people feel embarrassed to be regretful, so they pretend that they never wanted that thing to begin with.